 Trims And Binding Tapes For Sewing

 There are many different types of trims and tapes that you can use, making them suitable for a variety of different sewing patterns.
-They are available at fabric stores and generally found in the same section as where all the zippers, buttons and other embellishments are.
-Here is a brief overview on some of the common trims and tapes used in sewing today.
+They are available at fabric stores and generally found in the same section as where all the zippers, buttons, and other embellishments are.
+Here is a brief overview of common trims and tapes used in sewing today.

 Single Fold Bias Tape

-The single-fold bias tape comes in measurements of 1/2″ and 7/8″ wide, and is available in prints and solid colors.
+The single-fold bias tape comes in 1/2″ and 7/8″ widths and is available in prints and solid colors.
 It is used in trims, facings, and casings.

 Double Fold Bias Tape